Mjz86/c_colon/mcc.md

-- (a)symetric transfer:
+- (a)symmetric transfer:

-if a promise wants ( decided in the awaiter suspension via returned `transfered_handle` being noop or not ) to do a asymetric transfer , instead of the `promise_suspend` , the `promise_transfer` is called, they should have the same context-type to be compatible, the return value is typically the  coroutine handle and other information:
+if a promise wants ( decided in the `awaiter` suspension via returned `transfered_handle` being `noop` or not ) to do a asymmetric transfer , instead of the `promise_suspend` , the `promise_transfer` is called, they should have the same context-type to be compatible, the return value is typically the  coroutine handle and other information:

 `promise_transfer(this promise& self,promise-cache ,in transfered_handle,bool& is_cancled )context-type->transfered-context-type-coro-input;`